 Partial Pay Installment Agreement (PPIA)

 Not eligible for the first two agreements?
 Perhaps a partial payment installment agreement is right for you.
-This option is for taxpayers who can’t afford to pay their tax debt in full but do have the resources to pay a portion of them.
+This option is for taxpayers who cannot pay their tax debt in full but have the resources to pay a portion of them.

-- Not be in bankruptcy or have an active Offer of Compromise
+- Not be in bankruptcy or have an active offer in compromise.

 In-Business Trust Fund Express Agreement